pborenstein/pborenstein.com.2019/src/articles/structures.md

 ```

 This is how the the individual collections
-get into to the `collections` property.
+get into to the `collections` property:

 ``` js